priya-2408/Library_Management_System/README.md

 lists to efficiently manage the books in a library.
 The system should provide functionalities for issuing books ,returning books , adding book to library, displaying information about books and displaying student details till the books is not returned.
-The primary goal of an LMS is to facilitate easy access to library resources, improve user experience, and enhance administrative tasks associated with library operations.This project simplifies the task of maintain records because of its user friendly nature.
+The primary goal of an LMS is to facilitate easy access to library resources,improve user experience, and enhance administrative tasks associated with library operations.This project simplifies the task of maintain records because of its user friendly nature.
 A successful system must :-